bitcoin-sv/minerid-reference/README.md

   - `rpcUser`
   - `rpcPassword`

-If you need to change the settings dynamically from the enviroment variables, you overwrite them using the enviroment variable *NODE_CONFIG*.
+If you need to change the settings dynamically from the environment variables, you overwrite them using the environment variable *NODE_CONFIG*.
 Such as this:

 ```
 export NODE_CONFIG='{"port": 9003}'